1151 Bronte Road, Oakville

-Certain policies of the Halton Region Official Plan as amended by Regional Official Plan Amendment No. 38 (ROPA 38) are now in force and effect.
-Visit the Regional Official Plan (ROP) Documents page to access the new February 18, 2014 Interim Office Consolidation of the ROP and learn more.
+Certain parts of Halton’s Regional Official Plan as amended by Regional Official Plan Amendment No. 38 (ROPA 38) are now in force and effect.
+Visit the Regional Official Plan (ROP) Documents to access the new November 28, 2014 Interim Office Consolidation of the ROP and learn more.

 Halton Region has prepared a set of Guidelines to aid in the implementation of the Regional Official Plan.
 Visit the ROP Guidelines webpage for more information.